Testing in Gradle

 Sometimes, in the multi-module projects you might want to see information about Gradle internal tests suites.
 For example, when tests are run in parallel, you can make IntelliJ IDEA display information about the tests processes.
 IntelliJ IDEA also displays how many of those processes are working simultaneously.

-In the Run tool window, click the icon and select Show Internal Gradle Test Suits.
+In the Run tool window, click the select Show Internal Gradle Test Suits.

 Rerun the tests to see the test results that include the Gradle internal ones.